Identity Theft Protection

-- Add a password to your record at Thrivent Financial which must be provided when you call our Interaction Centers.
-The password will be used to further authenticate and validate your identity when you call into our Interaction Centers.
-You may add a password to your record by calling one of the Interaction Centers at 800-847-4836.
+- Add security measures to your record at Thrivent Financial that must be provided when you call our Interaction Centers.
+The measures will be used to further authenticate and validate your identity when you call into our Interaction Centers.
+You may request these security measures on your record by calling one of the Interaction Centers at 800-847-4836.

 - Consider Thrivent's identity protection member benefit.